 In addition to getting hundreds monthly on our phones, we filter out at least 1000 calls per month for our clients.
 That’s a waste of time and money.
 Some people say not to answer your phones.
 But when consumers stop responding to them, companies miss critical connections, and legitimate businesses lose money.

 Working closely with our clients, we’re able to block 95% of robocalls by using our pre-recorded messaging service.

 Instead of funneling the call directly to a person, we use a pre-recorded message.
 The caller will be provided caller options, like dial 1 for sales, dial 2 for support, and so on.

 These message causes the automatic dialer to hang up instantly, saving clients time and money and eliminating headaches.

-This blog post discusses robocalls calls, provides information on the new robocalls rules implemented by the FCC, and offers tips on how to reduce their impact on your business.
+This blog post review robocalls the new rules implemented by the FCC and offers tips on how to reduce their impact.

 Specifically, the post addresses the following topics: